rafael-santiago/tulip/doc/BUILD.md

 # Remarks

-- Do not disable the memory leak system, this includes ``cutest`` and ``valgrind``, this last one when installed (do not open pull requests with it disabled).
+- Do not disable the memory leak check system, this includes ``cutest`` and ``valgrind``, this last one when installed (do not open pull requests with them disabled).
-- Do not add new native options to the build without make it public.
-Documenting, adding your remarks in ``--help`` output.
+- Do not add new native options to the build without making it public.
+Documenting, adding your remarks to the ``--help`` output.
 - Do not strip off something just because you do not understand.
-In this case you should strip off your ignorance about the stuff which is challenging you.
+In this case, you should strip off your ignorance about the stuff which is challenging you.